Rehabilitation Services & Rehabilitation Counseling

 A thesis option is available for students interested in completing original investigations.

-The Rehabilitation Counseling program at Northern Illinois University is fully accredited by the Council on Rehabilitation Education (CORE) through 2013.
-The program is designed as a full-time program, accepting students in the fall semester.
+The Rehabilitation Counseling program at Northern Illinois University is fully accredited by the Council on Rehabilitation Education (CORE) through August 2021.
+The program is designed as a full-time program, accepting students in the fall and spring semesters.
 There are options, however, to assist a student in designing a part-time program.

-The Rehabilitation Counseling program currently has a total of 25 full-time students.
-There are four full-time, tenure track faculty and one part-time clinical faculty position, all of whom teach the CORE accredited curriculum and provide supervision in clinical settings.
-The faculty to student ratio is 1:5.
+The Rehabilitation Counseling program typically has a total of 16 full-time students.
+There are three full-time, tenure track faculty and one clinical faculty member, all of whom teach the CORE accredited curriculum and provide supervision during clinical education.
+The faculty to student ratio is no more than 1:4.

-The master's degree program in Rehabilitation Counseling is accredited by the Council on Rehabilitation Education (CORE) enabling graduates to apply for credentials as Certified Rehabilitation Counselors (CRC).
+The master's degree program in Rehabilitation Counseling is accredited by the Council on Rehabilitation Education (CORE) enabling graduates to apply for credentials as Certified Rehabilitation Counselors (CRC) and Licensed Professional Counselor (LPC – IL).